-Our special education needs hub (HQ) is located at the heart of our school, giving students with high and complex needs a fitfor-purpose learning environment supported by a dedicated team of highly skilled staff.
+Our special education needs hub (HQ) is located at the heart of our school, giving students with high and complex needs a fit-for-purpose learning environment supported by a dedicated team of highly skilled staff.
 HQ offers an enriching learning programme comprising both learning at school and outside of school including experiences in our beautiful natural environment, visits to the gym, swimming lessons, and excursions to other schools to build connections.
 Students are encouraged to work towards their own goals and pathways while participating in the life of our learning community alongside their peers.

-Term dates
+Term dates 2025

 TERM 1 11 weeks

-Monday 29 January: Y13 hostel students Thursday 1 February: Y7, new Yrs 8-12 (8.40am start) & Y13 (9.30am start) Friday 2 February (normal school day for all students) to Friday 12 April 2024
+Friday 31 January: Y7 (all day), new Y8 to Y12 (short day) and Y13 students (short d Monday 3 February: normal school day for all students Friday 11 April 2025: last day of term 1 lay)

 TERM 2 10 weeks

-Monday 29 April to Friday 5 July 2024
+Monday 28 April to Friday 27 June 2025

 TERM 3 10 weeks

-Monday 22 July to Friday 27 September 2024
+Monday 14 July to Friday 19 September 2025

 TERM 4 9 weeks

-Monday 14 October to Friday 13 December 2024
+Monday 6 October to Friday 12 December 2025